 What makes a city nice?
 Fresh mediterranean breezes, sunny weather, belle epoch architecture, and beautiful people definitely make Nice “nice.”
 French by name, international by nature, there are more reasons to study abroad in this riviera paradise than there are blue umbrellas on the Promenade des Anglais.
 By choosing to study abroad in Nice, you will be following in the footsteps of intellectuals like Ernest Hemingway and F. Scott Fitzgerald; plus, you’ll get to enjoy some of the finest cuisine on the planet, bathe in year-round sunshine, and discover the true meaning of the words la vie est belle.

-Study Abroad Programs in Nice
+How to Study Abroad in Nice

 Nice is more than just a pretty face (and beach).
 A cultural and historical center, there is a vast array of academic institutions that call Nice home.
 These include French universities, international schools, and language schools, all of which offer flexible study abroad programs in Nice.

-Life in Nice
+Student Life in Nice

-Nice is set between the beach and the mountains, and it makes the most of both with plenty of activities available for outdoors lovers.
+Nice is set between the beach and the mountains, and it makes the most of both with plenty of activities available for outdoor lovers.
 The town itself has more fine dining options than you can shake a baguette at, and simply roaming the streets and admiring the exquisite architecture can keep you busy for days.
 Nice is a town fatal to boredom and ideal for study abroad students with an appetite for discovery.

 Nice has one of the longest running street carnivals in history.
 If you’re spending your spring semester abroad in Nice, prepare for outrageous fun.
 Originally starting and ending right before Lent, these days the street carnival goes for two full weeks.
 Light shows, flower battles, fireworks, street vendors, and more are all here.
 Another fantastic event is the Nice Jazz Festival during the summer months.
 These weeks are filled with stunning outdoor venues amid Roman ruins, where international musical superstars take the stage.
 The city of Nice is very concentrated, making it very easy for international students to get around town.